Infant food safety: First aid for choking

 Early and effective treatment is crucial to prevent morbidity and mortality from childhood choking.
 Methods taught routinely in courses on cardiopulmonary resuscitation (CPR) or first aid can be lifesaving when instituted early by trained parents and caregivers.
 Opening the airway quickly by ejecting the foreign body can avoid potentially severe injuries.
 The American Academy of Pediatrics recommends that all parents and caregivers participate in the American Heart Association's Basic Lifesaving Course or the American Red Cross' Infant/Child CPR Course.
 To prevent infant choking, be sure your child has adequate motor skills to swallow food.
 Do not offer babies or young children high-risk foods, such as chunks of meat, cheese, grapes, or raw vegetables, unless they are cut up into small pieces.
 Avoid hard foods, such as nuts, seeds, and popcorn.

 Commercial baby food

 Infant food safety includes the evaluation of commercially prepared baby food before feeding it to a baby.
 Examining each jar of commercial baby food before using it and noting the position of the safety button on top of the jar will indicate whether or not the jar has been opened.
 Unopened baby food in jars will have a safety button that is down.
-A jar of baby food that is swelling, leaking, contain chipped glass is probably not safe to feed to a baby.
+A jar of baby food that is swelling, leaking, and contains chipped glass is probably not safe to feed to a baby.
 Some baby food comes in pouches.
-If the pouch is leaking or swelling it may not be safe to feed to a baby.
+If the pouch is leaking or swelling, it may not be safe to feed it to a baby.

-The Food and Drug administration has published the following do's and don'ts regarding commercial baby food safety:
+The Food and Drug Administration has published the following dos and don'ts regarding commercial baby food safety: